IonicaBizau/file-uploader/README.md

 ## Change Log

 ### dev
+- add new features and fixes here

+### v0.2.1
-- added custom handler support for the file path in the download operation
+- Added custom handler support for the file path in the download operation
+- Removed the `Content-Disposition` `attachment` directive for the download operation
+- Removed the `text/csv` `Content-Type` from the download operation

 ### v0.1.8
 - Moved the `fileUploaded` event emit higher in the code